 Body-based or touch therapies could ease pain and stress or just improve your well-being.
 You might try some of the following:

 - Massage therapy can relieve muscle pain and help you relax.
-Tell your massage therapist you have multiple myeloma and to use light touch to protect your bones, which may be weak.
+Tell your massage therapist you have multiple myeloma and to use a light touch to protect your bones, which may be weak.

 - Reflexology is a type of foot massage.
 The therapist presses on certain points on your feet to relieve symptoms like pain or nausea or just to help you relax.